BND Hamburger Icon

 Usability

 Getting started with Splashtop is simple and straightforward, regardless of your level of computer or IT experience.
-You simply download and install the streamer application and business applications on all of the devices you’re going to use to establish connections and adjust a few security permissions along the way.
-The software does an excellent job walking you through the entire installation process, which doesn’t require the support of an in-house IT team.
+You simply download and install the streamer application and business applications on all of the devices you’re going to use to establish connections.
+Then, you adjust a few security permissions along the way.
+The installation process takes just a couple of minutes, and Splashtop does an excellent job walking you through it.
+This practice removes the need for IT team involvement.

-With secure performance-focused features, Splashtop allows users to perform a variety of tasks at the same time, like accessing both audio and multimonitor navigation, drawing with a whiteboard during a shared connection, or transferring files while on a call.
+With secure, performance-focused features, Splashtop allows users to perform a variety of tasks at the same time.
+Such tasks include accessing both audio and multimonitor navigation, drawing with a whiteboard during a shared connection, or transferring files while on a call.
+We particularly liked how two team members can access one machine at the same time, boosting productivity and saving on costs.
 Everything from connecting to a registered device to drag-and-drop file transfer and remote printing feels intuitive thanks to the system’s simple dashboard and navigational tools.

 Transfer files with Splashtop